Edward Durr

-Edward Durr Jr. (born July 18, 1963) is an American politician and truck driver who has served in the New Jersey Senate since 2022, representing the 3rd Legislative district.
-A member of the Republican Party, Durr won his first election in 2021 against incumbent Democratic State Senate President Stephen Sweeney in what was considered a major upset.
+Edward R. Durr Jr. (born July 18, 1963) is an American politician and truck driver who served in the New Jersey Senate from 2022 to 2024, representing the 3rd Legislative district.
+A member of the Republican Party, he was elected in 2021 against incumbent Democratic State Senate President Stephen Sweeney in a major upset.
+Durr lost re-election in 2023 to Democrat John Burzichelli, a former Assemblyman.

 Early life

 Durr was born July 18, 1963, and was raised in Gloucester City, New Jersey, where he attended Gloucester City Junior-Senior High School.

 Political career

 2021 State Senate election

 Before running for State Senate in 2021, Durr ran unsuccessfully for a seat in the New Jersey General Assembly in 2017 and 2019.

 Durr ran for New Jersey State Senate as a Republican in 2021.
 He challenged incumbent Democratic Senate President Stephen Sweeney in New Jersey's 3rd Legislative District.
 At the time, Sweeney was the longest-serving Senate president in the history of New Jersey.
 Durr stated that being denied a concealed carry permit despite having a clean record motivated him to run for State Senate.
 While it was reported that Durr spent only $153 on his campaign, that was the amount he spent in the unopposed Republican primary, not the general election.
 Over the course of his general campaign, Durr spent approximately $2,300, while Sweeney spent approximately $305,000.
-Durr's campaign video was taken using a cellular phone.
+Durr's campaign video was taken using a cell phone.

 In a massive political upset, Durr defeated Sweeney on Election Day by a margin of 51.7%-48.3%.
 Durr's defeat of Sweeney made headlines in The New York Times, The Washington Post, and USA Today.
 On Election Day, Durr commented, "It didn't happen because of me.
 I'm nobody.
 I'm absolutely nobody.
 I'm just a simple guy.
 It was the people.
 It was a repudiation of the policies that have been forced down their throats".
 He also mentioned how he often joked that he was going to "shock the world" by winning the election, but later stated that he never truly thought it would happen.
-Durr was likely helped by the performance of Republican gubernatorial nominee Jack Ciattarelli, who carried the district by over 15 points.